Table of Contents

 heroku sharing:remove command:

-$ heroku sharing:remove firstname.lastname@example.org Removing email@example.com from myapp collaborators... done
+$ heroku sharing:remove email@example.com Removing firstname.lastname@example.org from theirapp collaborators... done

 Once access has been revoked, the user is no longer able to deploy changes or modify the app’s configuration.